 Eight Insights and Essential Questions to Ask for Effectively Measuring OTIF

-- OTIF vs Inventory Availability: Are They the Same?
+- OTIF vs Inventory Availability: Are they the same?

 - Is Arriving Early Bad?